semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The `sem connect` command allows you to connect to a Semaphore 2.0 organization for the first time and requires two command line arguments.
-The first command line argument is the organization name and the second command line argument is the authentication token for that organization.
+The first command line argument is the organization name and the second command line argument is the authentication token for that organization – the organization must already exist.
+Organizations are created using the web interface of Semaphore 2.0.
+The authentication token depends on the active user.

 Once you connect to an organization, you do not need to execute `sem connect` for connecting to that organization again – you can connect to any